TALES: A Taxonomy and Analysis of Cultural Representations in LLM-generated Stories: Measuring Cultural Knowledge (RQ3)

 We also observed that English stories received higher relatability scores compared to non-English stories, the differences being statistically significant.
 We also calculated the Spearman correlation between the number of misrepresentations per story and the relatability rating for that story, yielding $r_s = -0.27$ ($p < 0.01$).
 When considering misrepresentations per sentence, the correlation with the rating was slightly stronger, $r_s = -0.30$ ($p < 0.01$).
 The moderate but negative correlation suggests that stories with frequent misrepresentations were rated to be less relatable.

-\section{Measuring Cultural Knowledge \reviewerchanges{(RQ3)}}
+\section{Measuring Cultural Knowledge (RQ3)}

-Our third research question explores whether the observed cultural misrepresentations can be attributed to the models’ insufficient cultural competence—that is, their limited knowledge of region-specific norms, values, and expressions.
+Our third research question explores whether the observed cultural misrepresentations can be attributed to the models’ insufficient cultural knowledge of region-specific norms, values, artifacts, and expressions.
 To address this, we converted the span annotations of misrepresentations obtained in the human evaluations to standalone questions of cultural knowledge.
 We used GPT $4.1$ to generate candidate questions from the misrepresentation spans, and then human annotators verified each one of them.
 They refined the questions when necessary.
 This resulted in TALES-QA, a question bank consisting of $1,600$+ questions, which capture nuanced and diverse cultural knowledge about regions in India.